 4 years (166 weeks)

 The Medical Education Program at Ponce Health Sciences University (PHSU-SOM) is a 4-year program with a duration of 166 weeks.
-It grants a doctor of medicine degree (MD degree).
+It grants a doctor of medicine degree (MD).
 The Program consists of two years of pre-clinical (basic science) courses in the core disciplines of Gross Anatomy, Histology and Cell Biology, Biochemistry, Physiology, Pathology, Pharmacology, Microbiology/Immunology and Neurosciences.

 ANA 601 — Human Gross Anatomy, Embryology and Imaging